How Much Does An MLB Umpire Make?

 Being an MLB umpire is not for the faint of heart.
 The job includes endless heckling, criticism by coaches and players, and having to make split-second calls with perfect precision.
 MLB umpires may be among the most disliked figures in all sports, so it figures that the league would compensate them well.
 Read more to learn how much an MLB umpire makes during a season.

 For the 2022 season, the average salary for an MLB umpire is $235,000.
-Rookie umpires start with a pay of $150,000, whereas more experienced umpires can make upwards of $400,000.
+Rookie umpires start with an annual salary of $150,000, whereas more experienced umpires can make upwards of $400,000 a year.
 The number may seem astronomically high, but there are a few reasons why MLB umpires make so much.

-They have to work 162 games during the season and must closely watch the entirety of the game at hand, which can last three hours or more.
+They may work up to 142 games during the regular season and must closely watch the entirety of the game at hand, which can last three hours or more.
 In addition, umpires are tasked with making several close calls throughout the game, often on fast-developing plays.
-The average velocity of a baseball put in play is 87 miles per hour, and players in the field can throw the ball at speeds up to 95-plus miles per hour.
+The average velocity of a baseball put in play is 87 mph, and players in the field can throw the ball at speeds up to 95-plus mph.
 Factor in some of the sport’s quickest players flying around the bases, and you end up with many bang-bang plays that require sharp reflexes and immediate rulings from umpires.

 Salaries Compared to Other Sports